IBM/detect-secrets-stream/CONTRIBUTING.md

 ### Secret Owner Resolution
 - There are a few ways of identifying the person responsible for remediating a leaked token.
 One could consider the responsible person to be the developer who pushed the commit, but another useful piece of information to store is the person to whom the token actually belongs, i.e. whose service account the token is from, or the person who created the token.
 We refer to this person as the token owner, which may or may not be the same as the pusher.
 - Many service endpoints provide such owner metadata for keys, especially on successful verification.
-When possible, we will report this owner information, preferably in the form of an email address.
+When possible, this owner information will be reported, preferably in the form of an email address.
 - Identify a service endpoint for owner identification.
 - In the same validator class developed above, add a function called `resolve_owner()` which accepts the `secret` and `other_factors` and returns an email address, if possible, or other identifying information about the token owner if not.
 If owner resolutions fails or is not possible, this function can return an empty string.
 - Update the validator's test file under `detect_secrets_stream/validation/tests` to ensure that the owner resolution function works as expected.
 Use the other test files in that directory as examples.